hapax/hapax.github.io/assets/kepler.md

 date:  2020-10-16
 ---

-**October 16, 2020.** A quick hack for deriving Kepler's first law --- the hard one about ellipses!
+**October 16, 2020.** *A quick, late night insight into Kepler's
+problem: an elliptical orbit is just simple harmonic motion in inverse radius!*

 #### Kepler's laws